 In both 2011 and 2013 I was extremely fortunate in winning the British Underwater Photography Championship / BSoUP Splash-In.

 In 2014 I co-authored an electronic book about Nudibranchs of South West England with Terry Griffiths and Bernard Picton.
-The book is available in both iBook and ePub formats.
+The book is no longer available as many of the scientific names have changed since publication.

 I regularly contribute to Underwater Photography Magazine with book/kit reviews, technique discussions and ‘parting shot’ features.

-I am part of the triumvirate who own/run the Underwater Photographer of the Year competition.
+Along with Alex Mustard (and previously Peter Rowlands), I own/run the Underwater Photographer of the Year competition: UPY.
 In just a few short years this has grown to be the most respected and largest underwater photography competition in the world.
 For my part I design and develop the website, online entry portal, and a back-end competition management system that deals with many thousands (and gigabytes) of images.
-In just 16 days after the 2018 results were announced the UPY website had over 250,000 page views.
+I also co-ordinate our category sponsors and deal with the international media.